Michadelic/GarageSession/README.md

 ## Prerequisites

-1. [Create a trial account](https://developers.sap.com/germany/tutorials/hcp-create-trial-account.html) on the SAP Hana Cloud Platform
+1. [Create a trial account](https://developers.sap.com/germany/tutorials/hcp-create-trial-account.html) on the SAP Hana Cloud Platform.
+You can also re-use an existing account.

-2. [Create an account](https://developers.sap.com/germany/tutorials/gateway-demo-signup.html) on our SAP Gateway Demo System ES5
+2. [Create an account](https://developers.sap.com/germany/tutorials/gateway-demo-signup.html) on our SAP Gateway Demo System ES5.
+All necessary steps are described in the tutorial.

-3. [Set up a destination](https://sapui5.hana.ondemand.com/#/topic/3a16c7a2f1e944deb000db49e5ece6be) to ES5 in your SAP Cloud Platform trial account
+3. [Set up a destination](https://sapui5.hana.ondemand.com/#/topic/3a16c7a2f1e944deb000db49e5ece6be) to ES5 in your SAP Cloud Platform trial account.
+To do so, simply import the file [ES5](ES5) into your destinations.

 ## Setup